 - 8.28 A compartment wall should be taken up to meet the underside of the roof covering or deck, with fire-stopping where necessary at the wall/roof junction to maintain the continuity of fire resistance.
 The compartment wall should also be continued across any eaves cavity (see paragraph 8.20a). - 8.29 If a fire penetrates a roof near a compartment wall there is a risk that it will spread over the roof to the adjoining compartment.
-To reduce this risk and subject to paragraph 8.30, a zone of the roof 1500mm wide on either side of the wall should have a covering of designation AA, AB or AC (see Appendix A, paragraph 6) on a substrate or deck of a material of limited combustibility, as set out in Diagram 30a. - Note 1: Thermoplastic rooflights which, by virtue of paragraph 14.7, are regarded as having an AA (National class) designation or $B{ROOF}(t4)$ (European class) classification are not suitable for use in the zone described above. - Note 2: Double-skinned insulated roof sheeting, with a thermoplastic core, should incorporate a band of material of limited combustibility at least 300mm wide centred over the wall. - 8.30 In buildings not more than 15m high, of the purpose groups listed below, combustible boarding used as a substrate to the roof covering, wood wool slabs, or timber tiling battens, may be carried over the compartment wall provided that they are fully bedded in mortar or other suitable material over the width of the wall (see Diagram 30b).
-This applies to, buildings or compartments in Residential use (other than Institutional), Office buildings, Assembly and Recreation buildings. - 8.31 As an alternative to paragraphs 8.29 or 8.30 the compartment wall may be extended up through the roof for a height of at least 375mm above the top surface of the adjoining roof covering.
-Where there is a height difference of at least 375mm between two roofs or where the roof coverings on either side of the wall are AA, AB or AC this height may be reduced to 200mm (see Diagram 30c).
+To reduce this risk and subject to paragraph 8.30, a zone of the roof 1500mm wide on either side of the wall should have a covering of designation AA, AB or AC (see Appendix A, paragraph 9) on a substrate or deck of a material of limited combustibility, as set out in Diagram 30a.

+Note: Thermoplastic rooflights which, by virtue of paragraph 14.7, are regarded as having an AA (National class) designation or $B{ROOF}(t4)$ (European class) classification are not suitable for use in the zone described above.

+8.30 In buildings not more than 15m high, of the purpose groups listed below, combustible boarding used as a substrate to the roof covering, wood wool slabs, or timber tiling battens, may be carried over the compartment wall provided that they are fully bedded in mortar or other suitable material over the width of the wall (see Diagram 30b).
+This applies to, buildings or compartments in Residential use (other than Institutional), Office buildings, Assembly and Recreation buildings.